ktru7823/graph-traversal/README.md

 0 2
 1 3

-The expected output for this example is provided below.
+The expected output for this example is "13", illustrated below.
 ![graph-traversal-2](graph-traversal-2/example2.PNG)

 ## graph-traversal-3